Quick Tips: How to Identify Antique Oil Paintings

 Cracks and loss of paint are usually obvious when closely inspected, but often an exam under normal light isn’t enough.
 Here’s an easy trick: Find a strong light source, such as a lamp or bright window, and hold the canvas up to it.
 It needs to be bright and close enough to allow light to be seen through the cracks, while remaining far enough away that you don’t risk bumping the painting against the window or light source.
 Remember that cracking due to age is unavoidable; cracks should be visible, but flakes should be secure, not falling away easily.

 Varnish is usually used to protect antique oil paintings, but as it ages it becomes brittle, loses the ability to protect, and the clear coat turns an ugly yellow.
 This obscures and dulls the colors of the work, making it appear muted and shallow.
-Fortunately, this malady is only temporary, as a conservator in the Orlando area would be able to remove the old varnish and apply a fresh, clear coat, restoring any lost vibrancy.
+Fortunately, this malady is only temporary, as a conservator in the Florida area would be able to remove the old varnish and apply a fresh, clear coat, restoring any lost vibrancy.

 Of the two types of supports that are commonly used (fabric and wood), both have the potential to damage the work if not properly cared for.
 Wood should be closely examined for cracks and wormholes, as well as any markings that might indicate the artist while you’re at it.
 If the back panel is improperly sealed, there are two types of damage that can occur.
-In areas of high humidity like Orlando, moisture is absorbed into the wood causing it to expand.
+In areas of high humidity like Florida, moisture is absorbed into the wood causing it to expand.
 This warps the wood, pushing the paint together and causing it to lift away from the page in the form of small ripples.
 The reverse happens in dry environments, where the shrinking wood pulls the oil apart, creating cracks.

 Even with these small tips, without a familiarity of the current market or experience, it’s impossible to properly value a piece.
-If you are hoping to sell an antique oil painting, one of our Orlando representatives would be happy to provide you with a free market analysis.
+If you are hoping to sell an antique oil painting, one of our Florida representatives would be happy to provide you with a free market analysis.
 If you have any questions, please don’t hesitate to call us at 941 373 1234!